scriptotek/lc-spreadsheets/_episodes/05-exporting-data.md

 ---
-title: Exporting data from spreadsheets
+title: Importing and exporting data
-teaching: 10
+teaching: 15
-exercises: 0
+exercises: 15
 questions:
   - What problems are there with Excel files?
   - How can these problems be solved?
 objectives:
   - Store spreadsheet data in universal file formats.
   - Export data from a spreadsheet to a .csv file.
+  - Import data from .csv files.
 keypoints:
-  - Use .csv file format for data storage and processing
+  - Use the CSV file format for data storage and exchange

 authors:
   # - Jez Cope